Hyperprolactinaemia: Treatment

-Medical therapy is the preferred treatment in prolactinomas.
-In most cases, medications that are dopamine agonists, such as cabergoline and bromocriptine (often preferred when pregnancy is possible), are the treatment of choice used to decrease prolactin levels and tumor size upon the presence of microadenomas or macroadenomas.
-A systematic review and meta-analyses has shown that cabergoline is more effective in treatment of hyperprolactinemia than bromocriptine.
-Other dopamine agonists that have been used less commonly to suppress prolactin include dihydroergocryptine, ergoloid, lisuride, metergoline, pergolide, quinagolide, and terguride.
+Medical therapy is the preferred treatment for prolactinomas.
+In most cases, medications that are dopamine agonists, such as cabergoline, quinagolide and bromocriptine (often preferred when pregnancy is possible), are the treatment of choice used to decrease prolactin levels and tumor size upon the presence of microadenomas or macroadenomas.
+A systematic review and meta-analysis has shown that cabergoline and quinagolide are more effective in the treatment of hyperprolactinemia compared to bromocriptine, this is because evidence had suggested fewer side effects, rapid titration and offers better dosing interval in medication like quinagolide compared to bromocriptine.
+Similar studies have been conducted regarding the safety and efficacy of dopamine agonists.
+According to SUCRA (Surface Under the Cumulative Ranking) and SMAA (Stochastic Multicriteria Acceptability Analysis), quinagolide was found to be the best treatment for women since it can help reduce menstrual irregularities, in addition bromocriptine was shown to be more effective in the treatment for galactorrhea (breast milk production unrelated to pregnancy), and cabergoline was the safest medication as it did not show any alarming side effects.
+Other dopamine agonists that have been used less commonly to suppress prolactin include dihydroergocryptine, ergoloid, lisuride, metergoline, pergolide, and terguride.
 If the prolactinoma does not initially respond to dopamine agonist therapy, such that prolactin levels are still high or the tumor is not shrinking as expected, the dose of the dopamine agonist can be increased in a stepwise fashion to the maximum tolerated dose.
 Another option is to consider switching between dopamine agonists.
-It is possible for the prolactinoma to be resistant to bromocriptine but respond well to cabergoline and vice versa.
+The prolactinoma can be resistant to bromocriptine but respond well to cabergoline or other dopamine agonists, and vice versa.
+It is crucial for people undergoing treatment with dopamine agonists to adhere to their medication and not stop it unless instructed by their medical provider.
+Meta-analysis and systematic reviews have shown that in many patients, hyperprolactinemia reemerges after withdrawal of the medication.
+For successful treatment with cabergoline, a duration of at least two years is recommended.

 Surgical therapy can be considered if pharmacologic options have been exhausted.

-There is evidence to support improvement in outcomes of hyperprolactinemic individuals who have shown to be resistant to or intolerant of the treatment of choice, dopamine agonists, through radiotherapy and surgery.
+There is evidence to support improvement in outcomes in hyperprolactinemic patients who have shown to be resistant to or intolerant of the most effective treatment with dopamine agonists; for those patients, radiotherapy and surgery are an alternative.

+Although some studies have tried to explain the consequences of untreated hyperprolactinemia, there are limited studies available.
+However, it has been shown that some consequences can lead to osteoporosis (low bone mass), increasing the risk of fracture.
+Further analysis might determine whether populations like high-risk men or post-menopausal women with no other indication for treatment should be on dopamine agonists.